-154. Full-Size, Light-Up Lo Pan (James Hong) Puppet M BIG TROUBLE IN LITTLE CHINA (1986) A Lo Pan (James Hong) puppet from John Carpenter's martial arts comedy Big Trouble in Little China.
+BIG TROUBLE IN LITTLE CHINA (1986) A Lo Pan (James Hong) puppet from John Carpenter's martial arts comedy Big Trouble in Little China.
 Lo Pan was an ancient Chinese warrior wizard, who needed to find a green-eyed woman to sacrifice in order to break his curse.
 In one sequence, created using puppets, Lo Pan transforms from an elderly man into his more youthful wizard guise.
 The puppet is constructed from translucent latex skin over a resin-and-acrylic skull, with resin eyes and teeth.
 The back of the skull, hidden behind the artificial hair, is open, revealing the cabling and light bulb used to create the glow as he transforms.
 The puppet is dressed in a blue pinstripe suit with a red patterned tie and white shirt.
-The puppet has some wear from production use and no longer features hands or feet.
+The puppet has some wear from production use.
+A blanket and shoes similar to those used in the film have been added to complete the display.
 The silicone has browned and sagged around the mouth and eyes as a result of age, and the clothes have become discoloured.
-Dimensions: 60 cm x 48 cm x 123 cm (23 1⁄2" x 19" x 48 1⁄2") Contains electronics; see electronics notice pg 508

-Special shipping required; see special shipping notice pg 508 Estimate: £4,000 - 6,000
+Dimensions: 60 cm x 48 cm x 123 cm (23 1⁄2" x 19" x 48 1⁄2") Contains electronics; see electronics notice pg 508 Special shipping required; see special shipping notice pg 508 Estimate: £4,000 - 6,000

 156. Production Clapperboard Ω

 BLACK HAWK DOWN (2001)

 A production clapperboard from Ridley Scott's historical war drama Black Hawk Down.
 A group of US soldiers found themselves in grave danger when a botched mission left them trapped in enemy territory in Mogadishu, Somalia, in 1993.

 This black-and-white clapperboard is made of wood, plastic and metal, with magnets inserted into the wooden sections.
 It features black-and-white lettering, which reads "A Jerry Bruckheimer Production 'BLACK HAWK DOWN' DIR: RIDLEY The dart features a brushed metal canister containing a green liquid within a SCOTT D.P.
 SLAWOMIR IDZIAK ROLL C 463 SCENE 2C TAKE 4 SEPIA 3 DATE: 28.6.01 SEPIA 2".
-Two pieces of tape have been attached to the front, one of which reads "28FPS" and the other "90".
+Two pieces of tape have been attached to the front, one of which reads "28FPS" and the other "90°".
 There is smudging on some of the letters on the front, chipping on the wooden section of the slate and a piece of black Velcro® attached to the back.
-Dimensions: $28 \text{ cm} \times 24.25 \text{ cm} \times 2.5 \text{ cm}$ (11" $\times 9\frac{1}{2}$ " $\times 1$ ")
+Dimensions: 28 cm x 24.25 cm x 2.5 cm (11" x 91/2" x 1")

 Estimate: £1.500 - 2.500

 155. Blackbeard's (Ray Stevenson) Costume Ω

 BLACK SAILS (TV SERIES, 2014 - 2017)

 Blackbeard's (Ray Stevenson) costume from Robert Levine and Jonathan E. Steinberg's period drama series Black Sails.
 Blackbeard wore his costume from his first appearance in the third season of the show, and whenever he appeared in Season 4.

 The costume consists of a hat; a heavy jacket, labelled "Teach"; a shirt, labelled "Teach Hero 1"; a long waistcoat, labelled "Teach"; a pair of trousers, labelled "Teach Hero" and "1"; a belt, labelled "Teach Hero"; a pair of boots; a scarf, labelled "Teach"; four rings; and two necklaces.
 The jacket features ornate designs and metal buttons, while the belt is also made of metal and features a large buckle.
 The boots are knee-high and made of brown leather.
 All the pieces of jewellery are made of metal, and two rings feature jewels made of resin.

 The costume has been intentionally distressed to appear well worn and battle damaged, and the clothes have frayed edges and staining.
 This lot comes with seven Starz certificates of authenticity.

 Estimate: £3,000 - 5,000